 Instructors interested in having their course designated as an Open/Alternative Textbook Zero cost course (OAT-Z) or Open/Alternative Textbook Low cost course (OAT-L) must submit the course designation form below to be approved by the OAT review committee.

-The designation can be applied to one or multiple sections of the same course.
-A proposed course may include any of the following, or a combination:
+- The designation can be applied to one or multiple sections of the same course.

-- An existing open access textbook (see Resources to Find Open Textbooks below)
+- An existing open access textbook (see Resources link below)

 - Multimedia resources (e.g., audio, video, TedTalks, YouTube videos, Wikimedia Commons)

 - Faculty-authored materials (e.g., websites, PDFs, educational presentation slides, lecture videos)

 - An OAT-Low cost course may include any of the above materials and as well as additional materials that cost no more than $50 total.